-Community vision: Our thriving economy enjoys business and investment growth, with new and existing businesses and industries proactively achieving development and business success.
+Community vision: Our thriving economy enjoys business and investment growth, with new and existing business and industries proactively achieving development and business success.
 We spread the word about the magic of our area, with visitors joining with locals to relish our beautiful natural environment and other tourist assets.
+We all enjoy access to well-planned social and community infrastructure and spaces, which are developed and maintained to a high standard.

 What we aim to achieve How we shall go about it 1.
-Living, working and investing in area is very Provide an environment to grow and strengthen local businesses and attract new businesses enticing Promote our area as a great place to do business and invest Advocate and identify opportunities for increased workforce participation Address and advocate for measures to overcome barriers to business and industry expansion (eg land availability) Develop and implement economic plans and strategies geared towards sustainable economic growth 2.
-Our area is a vibrant social, recreational and Develop and promote our area as an attractive visitor destination cultural hub and a great place to visit Support and encourage events and activities for locals and visitors Encourage opportunities for further recreation activities on or around rivers and waterways 3.
-We have a resilient, vibrant agricultural sector Work together to address impediments and identify initiatives to ensure the sustainability of the agricultural sector Who will be involved Murrumbidgee Council, NSW Government, Federal Government, Non Government Organisations, Road Safety organisations, Road Traffic Committee, Environmental organisations, Volunteers, Local Aboriginal groups and organisations, Service clubs, Chambers of Commerce and the business community, Schools, Community groups, Families How we measure success Workforce participation data Business satisfaction levels Business and investment data Annual visitation levels
+Our area is a popular place to live, work and invest Provide an environment to grow and strengthen local businesses and attract new businesses in Promote our area as a great place to do business and invest Advocate and identify opportunities for increased workforce participation Address and advocate for measures to overcome barriers to business and industry expansion (eg land availability) 2.
+Our area is a vibrant social, recreational and Develop and promote our area as an attractive visitor destination cultural hub and a great place to visit Support and encourage events and activities for locals and visitors Implement and encourage projects that achieve social cohesion, and celebrate diversity and inclusiveness Encourage opportunities for further recreation activities on or around rivers and waterways 3.
+We have a resilient, vibrant agricultural sector Work together to address impediments and identify initiatives to ensure the sustainability of the agricultural sector Who will be Involved Murrumbidgee Council, NSW Government, Federal Government, Non Government Organisations, Road Safety organisations, Road Traffic Committee, Environmental organisations, Volunteers, Local Aboriginal groups and organisations, Service clubs, Chambers of Commerce and the business community, Schools, Community groups, Families

+What we aim to achieve How we shall go about it

+How we measure success Workforce participation data

+Business satisfaction levels

+Business and investment data

+Annual visitation levels